Bùi Xuân Phái: Biography

 The best known of all Vietnamese modern painters, Phai is respected and admired for both his art and moral character.
 Bui Xuan Phai's hometown is in Kim Hoang village, Van Canh commune, Hoai Duc district, old Ha Tay province.
 Phai was born into a typical family in Hanoi.
-Phai’s father, Bui Xuan Ho, was educated under the French colonial system and this brought intellectual reputation to his childrens.
+Phai’s father, Bui Xuan Ho, was educated under the French colonial system and this brought intellectual reputation to his children.
 Growing up, Phai did not have a good relationship with his father.
 However, just before his father’s death, 20 years old Phai had sold his first painting in Hanoi and his other paintings had been selected for an exhibition in Tokyo, Japan.

 Phai was heavily influenced by the works of great European artists such as Picasso, Matisse, and Chagall.
 Phai often acknowledges the perspectives of these famous artists and always reminded himself of the importance of the contours of art regardless of his economic situation.
 Phai did not stick to only using canvas and paper to create his art but created his artworks virtually on any surface in which his drawings and paintings could cling.
 Despite Phai having a proper upbringing in life, he often traded drawings and paintings for needs to sustain his home and family.

-Phai’s early works portrays the soul of Hanoi’s in the 50s, 60s, and 70s.
+Phai’s early works portrays the soul of Hanoi’s in the 1950s, 1960s, and 1970s.
 The style in Phai’s paintings often have bold outlines, putting emphasis and depth to depth and people.
 Through Phai’s paintings, he sends a message of memory, nostalgia, and sadness.
 In addition to painting the soul of Hanoi, he also painted portraits, countryside, nude, and still life.
 As previously mentioned, Phai painted on whatever he could get his hands on.
 For example, he painted on canvas, paper, wooden boards, and even newspapers, using various painting mediums such as oil paints, watercolors, pastels, charcoal, and pencil.
 All Phai’s works deeply express the Vietnamese soul, humanity, love for nature, sadness, and misery.

-Bui Xuan Phai unfortunately died on June 24th, 1988, in Hanoi, the place of his birth.
-In 1996, Phai was posthoumsly awarded the Ho Chi Minh Prize in Literature and Art.
+Bui Xuan Phai died on June 24, 1988, in Hanoi, the place of his birth.
+In 1996, Phai was posthumously awarded the Ho Chi Minh Prize in Literature and Art.